Tyler Michaelson: Reception

 Jillian Bowe applauded the initial casting and praised the official casting announcement.
 Jamey Giddens praised Williams' audition tape and along with other critics applauded the writers for introducing Tyler as Leslie's brother, adding a new African American family to canvas.
 Entertainment Weekly said Williams's casting was reminiscent of the Shemar Moore casting in 1994 and said the Tyler character could help fans get past Moore's 2005 departure.
 Rolling Out Magazine said like Moore's Malcolm, "Tyler is that bad guy-good guy."
 Williams was "flattered" by the comparison but he did not agree with it.
-In November 2012, Sheryl Underwood of CBS Daytime's The Talk stated that Williams was worthy of People magazine's Sexiest Man Alive title and co-host Julie Chen even extended an invitation to Williams to appear on the talk show.
+In November 2012, Sheryl Underwood of CBS Daytime's The Talk stated that Williams was worthy of People magazine's Sexiest Man Alive title and co-host Julie Chen Moonves even extended an invitation to Williams to appear on the talk show.
 On December 7, Williams appeared on The Talk along with costars Ignacio Serricchio, Lamon Archey and Marco Dapper to discuss their new roles.
 Williams who posted the video of his audition on his own personal YouTube channel was forced to take the video down when it attracted too much attention.
 We Loves Soaps named Williams as the "Sexiest Male" in Daytime for the year 2012.
 Y&R's casting director, Judy Blye Wilson described Williams as a "real natural" and applauded the actor for being able to make the transition from modeling to acting so easily.
 Williams's hiring also garnered the attention from other casting directors inquiring about where Wilson found him.
 Williams, along with several other high-profile castings helped Wilson win her 11th Artios Award from the Casting Society of America.
 In 2014, Williams was nominated for NAACP Image Award for Outstanding Actor in a Daytime Drama Series.

 During a press conference for the show's 40th anniversary, CBS Daytime's senior vice-president Angelica McDaniel accredited Williams and the other new younger hires as complements to the already very talented cast.
 McDaniel included Williams as being part of the "next generation" that would help the show thrive in the future.